Partners for Healthier Babies

 Workgroup Level Outcomes include:

-A listing of PHB Council members can be found here.
+A listing of PHB Council members can be downloaded here.

 Local Priority: Healthy Children

 Children’s health is inseparable from Healthcare Foundation of La Porte’s (HFL) mission of empowering our residents to live healthy and well.
 The lifelong benefits of prenatal, infant, and child wellness have led us to identify Healthy Children as an HFL Strategic Focus Area.